spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 python app.py
 ```

-### Wrapping Up
+## Wrapping Up

 In this tutorial, we covered how to set up Spokestack on an embedded device.
 This should get you started with using Spokestack with your projects.
-If you run into any trouble be sure to reach out through our [channels](/support).
+If you run into any trouble be sure to reach out through our [support channels](/support).